 - Breathable mesh lining.

 - Light and comfortable.

 - EVA midsole for low impact.

 - Recent reports of buyers having stitching coming apart after a few months – not sure if it’s a wider problem.

 This women’s sneaker has amazing features that keep you comfortable and stable all day.

 The extra wide-toe box can accommodate wider toes and bunions, and help the ball of foot pain.
 It has a superior supported arch and midsection to keep you stable.

 The innersoles are also easily removable, in case you want to add your own custom or prescription orthotics.

-Gravity Defyer really thinks about their customer’s needs.
+The makers of the Gravity Defyer really think about their customer’s needs.
 The sole is harder and quite flat, which helps you keep your balance, but the inside is plush and comfortable.

 - Classic sneaker design.